Azure/fta-internalbusinessapps/appmodernization/containers/articles/heptio-ark-kubernestes-backup-restore.md

    ```
    ![Screenshot](images/heptio-ark-kubernestes-backup/heptio-ark-view-example-service.png)

-   Now that we have the public IP address, we can open our browser and view the sample nginx web page and see that the deployment is running
+   Now that we have the public IP address, we can open our browser and view the sample nginx web page and see that the deployment is running.
+Please keep this browser available when we simulate a disaster.
    ![Screenshot](images/heptio-ark-kubernestes-backup/heptio-ark-view-example-service-page.png)
 6. Next we will use Heptio Ark to create a backup of the nginx sample deployment.
 From the directory where the Ark client file was unpacked, execute the following command to create a backup of the deployment with the name **nginx-backup**
    ```